 Menu

-The Cambridge Neuroscience MPhil in Basic and Translational Neuroscience has accepted its 8th cohort of students due to start in October 2024.
-The course has proved very successful in its first few years (50 excellent students!), with many students remaining in Cambridge to complete a PhD.
-Our 2023/24 cohort have had a tremendous year, recently presenting their work at our mini symposium and are just in the last 2 months of their course.
+The Cambridge Neuroscience MPhil in Basic and Translational Neuroscience has accepted its 9th cohort of students due to start in October 2025.
+The course has proved very successful in its first few years (with almost 100 excellent students!), with many students remaining in Cambridge to complete a PhD.
+Our 2024/25 cohort are currently enjoying a tremendous year, and due to submit their final projects in July 2025.
+Please note the earlier deadline for request for project abstracts of July 1st 2025.

 Students: